Scalable physical source-to-field inference with hypernetworks: Experiments

-To show how a small fully-connected network $f$ is able to model the potential and field around magnetic sources, we use a single collection of randomly positioned sources, shown in Fig.~\ref{fig:example}.
-For this single source collection placed within a $[-3,3]\times[-3,3]$ domain, in units of the source radius, the potential and field are generated on a regular $100^2$ grid and using $100^2$ randomly sampled locations within the domain for validation.
-A ensemble of fully-connected networks of width 32 and depth 3 is trained for $10^5$ epochs using the Adam optimiser \citep{kingma_2015} with a log learning rate of $-5$.
-Fig.~\ref{fig:demonstrations} (\textit{left}) shows the resulting mean training curves and variance in performance.
-A model directly inferring the scalar potential ($\Delta_\phi$) performs with 0.31\% error.
-The same model can be used to infer the field by taking the numerical gradient of the potential ($\Delta_{\nabla\phi}$, defined in the same way as $\Delta_H$ but notated differently to express that the field evaluation is indirect); this reaches an error of 3.70\% and notably follows the same training shape.
-A separate model with the same hidden layer size that directly outputs the magnetic field from the fully-connected network ($\Delta_H$) performs comparably to the indirect field method, reaching 4.70\% though with an apparently slower convergence.
-This clearly demonstrates generalisation to arbitrary field locations---but not to arbitrary source collections.
+A model directly inferring the scalar potential ($\epsilon_\phi$) performs with 0.31\% error.
+The same model can be used to infer the field by taking the numerical gradient of the potential ($\epsilon_{\nabla\phi}$), defined in the same way as $\epsilon_H$ but notated differently to express that the field evaluation is indirect; this reaches an error of 3.70\%, and notably its validation curve follows the same shape during training.
+A separate model with the same hidden layer size that directly outputs the magnetic field from the fully-connected network ($\epsilon_H$) performs comparably to the indirect field method, reaching 4.70\%, though with an apparently slower convergence.
+This clearly demonstrates generalisation to arbitrary field locations---but not to arbitrary source collections, as the source configuration was fixed here.

-It is unsurprising that, for a given network size and training schedule, the field estimation is less accurate than the potential, given the noising implicit in differentiation.
-It is also reasonable that a network learning a scalar output can train more easily than one with vector output.
-As there does not seem to be a justification in accuracy for using the direct field computation, in the following we use the field computation via the potential, as this implies a simpler network architecture and simultaneously lets us evaluate the potential, which is also of intrinsic interest.
+It is unsurprising that, for a fixed network size, field prediction is less accurate than potential prediction due to the instability of numerical differentiation.
+Moreover, training scalar outputs is typically easier than training vector outputs.
+Given that direct field prediction does not offer accuracy advantages, we adopt the potential-based strategy in the remainder of our experiments, which implies a simpler network architecture, results in conservative fields, and simultaneously enables direct evaluation of the potential, which is itself of practical interest.